 The Maple Grove Hospital Advantage

-Lactation consultants are available for care, as is screened, pasteurized donor breastmilk for mothers who have delayed milk production and prefer it over formula.
+Lactation consultants are available for breastfeeding support, as is screened, pasteurized donor breastmilk for mothers who have delayed milk production and prefer it over formula.

 Lodging and Accommodations

 We make every effort for you to spend as much time with your baby as you can.
 We offer bay–style units and then private rooms with pull-out couches as your baby gets closer to discharge, giving you the option to room-in.
 Our hospital also has a café and room service available for dining, plus a spot where you can store homemade food.